rohtie/Sakuhin/IDEAS.md

     * Main window
     * Preview window (same as main window)

+* When not using projection mapping with splash
+    * Display shader fbo result with another shader

 * Shader manager
     * Create shader (left click shaders menu)
         * New file is created in the shader directory named `unixtime_sec`.glsl